adtork/Jeremy-Azure-lab/vnet-peering/createhub-100spokes-peering/readme.md

+# This lab creates 1 hub, 100 spokes and peers them together.

 #!/bin/bash
 #Create basic variables for Resource Group, Azure Region, and a number variable for the number of spoke VNETs you want to create.
 #The "NUM" variable wil determine the number of spokes that are provisioned.
 Lab is set to 100 spokes.
 Change the number to the amount of spokes needed.